 - Now add ½ to ⅔ cup water or add as required.
 Add water in parts.

-- Knead to a smooth dough.
-The dough should be smooth but slightly firm.
-It should not be too smooth.
-Cover the dough with a moist cloth or kitchen napkin and allow to rest for 30 minutes.
+- Cover the dough with a moist cloth or kitchen napkin and allow to rest for 30 minutes.

 - After 30 minutes, lightly knead the dough again and make a log.
 Cut the dough log in 7 equal pieces.
-Cover the pieces with a moist cloth or kitchen napkin.

-stuffing and making singara
+Stuffing and shaping singara

-- Cut the rolled dough from the center. now with your fingertip or with a small brush spread water on the edges of one of the cut dough.
+- Cut the rolled dough from the center.
+Now with your fingertip or with a small brush spread water on the edges of one of the cut dough.

 - Bring together the straight edge with one of its end overlapping a bit the other end.
 Press and seal the edges.
 Press the edges well, so that they get sealed.
 It will look like a cone.